 The first step is to identify which ISO standards are essential for your organization.
-Once the information is confirmed, companies are required to find a certification body that suits their requirements.
+Once the information has been verified, companies must find a certification body that meets their requirements.

 The second step is to create an application and thereby a contract with the certification body.
 After agreeing to the terms and conditions, CB appoints an ISO auditor that reviews essential documents and suggests changes according to the standards.

 In the third step, the company is required to make recommended amendments.
 The auditor shares the final report after checking companies have resolved the non-conformities.
 CB then issues an ISO certificate to the company.